epfl-ada/ada-2024-project-thelordsofdata/index.md

 ## Genre

 {% include genre_proportional.html %}

+"Folks, look at the charts, we’ve got some amazing insights here.
+Comedy, believe me, it’s doing much better in the United States, but look, terrible, terrible results abroad.
+Why?
+It’s all about culture, it’s all about language—stuff that’s hard to translate overseas.
+The jokes just don’t work the same.
+But you know what does work abroad?
+Action, drama, and adventure.
+These are the big ones.
+You’ve got explosions, you’ve got emotion, you’ve got everything people love—boom, pow, all that good stuff.
+And that, my friends, crosses borders easily."

 {% include genre_percentage.html %}

-Average, domestic > foreign, but not for fantasy, science fiction, adventure
+"Now, let’s get this straight: While drama does well overseas, there are fewer drama movies that are smashing it abroad compared to those that are killing it here in the U.S. So, while people love a good drama, it’s still the action, adventure, and sci-fi movies that are raking in the big bucks on the international stage.

+And let's be honest—some genres are just All-American, okay?
+If we want to make sure we’re attracting foreign audiences, we might want to stay away from teen, indie, and comedy films.
+Stick to what works, folks.
+Stick to the winners."

 ## Month

 {% include month_percentage.html%}

+As we can see, the movies that do best internationally tend to be released during the holiday season - November and December.
+We believe that the biggest blockbuster movies tend to be released around that season due to big holiday movie themes - Christmas, Hannukah, etc. These themes are pretty spread internationally, which makes these movies internationally appealing.
+On the other hand, we see here a missed opportunity to attract foreign audiences during the summer months, specifically August, where the percentage of foreign revenue is smallest.
+If we market our big summer blockbusters to international audiences, we have the opportunity to make big profits while everyone is on summer vacation.

 ## Runtime

 {% include runtime_plot.html %}

 From the runtime box plots we can observe that there is not much difference in the runtime of movies between the classes.
 The class where the domestic percentage dominates has a median of 103 and the other class, a median of 108.
-They both contain a similar amout of outliers.
+They both contain a similar amount of outliers.
 It is to note that for the blue class, there is one big outlier: a movie that has a runtime of 222 minutes.

 ## Ratings